Depth of field in photography composition

 - Get your subject closer to the background

 - Use a DSLR camera with a crop sensor (or a compact camera)

 If you’re still fuzzy about depth of field and blurry backgrounds, you can be sure that many others are struggling too.
 Please share your questions and/or struggles below and we’ll give you some help.

-If this tutorial has helped you to understand depth of field, share that too – we love good news!
+If this tutorial has helped you to understand depth of field in photography, share that too – we love good news!